Best Online Safety Programs For Seniors

 Avast.

-The Avast antivirus program offers a free version for basic antivirus security and premium plans that include additional features, such as Wi-Fi protection and identity safety tools.
+Avast antivirus offers a free version for basic security needs and premium plans that include features such as Wi-Fi protection and identity security tools.

 Key Features.